 How many courses?
 6 How many courses at the upper (300+) level?
 6 What should I look out for?
 A maximum of 2 courses (6 credit hours) from study abroad or transfer credit.

-The Spanish and Portuguese Studies minor website is https://cultures.rice.edu.
+The Spanish and Portuguese Studies minor website is https://cultures.rice.edu/spanish-portuguese-studies

-Program Advisor:

-Fall 2022 Prof. Esther Fernandez

-Spring 2023 Prof. Rafael Salaberry
+Program Advisor: Prof. Rafael Salaberry